 BS can mean a Bachelor of Science.
-But here at TiltSoft, we mean exactly what you have in mind: Bull*
+But here at TiltSoft, we mean exactly what you have in mind: Bullshit

 What is BS in the Business World?

-TiltSoft's founder, Steve (an M.Sc. by the way, not a B.Sc) has been working since 1980 and was faced with an increased amount of BS in the course of his professional life.
+As TiltSoft's founder, Steve (an M.Sc. by the way, not a B.Sc), I have been working since 1980 and was faced with an increased amount of bullshit in the course of my professional life.

-Tired about that, he tends to stick to real professionals.
-There is absolutely no reason to have to deal with incompetents hiding behind bull* facades.
+Tired about that, I tend to stick to real professionals.
+There is absolutely no reason to have to deal with incompetents hiding behind bullshit facades.

 They defined and fine-tuned that vocabulary with two goals in mind:

 1- impress incompetents

 2- not looking like incompetents themselves

 Ever walked into a department store around Xmas?
 Each of them have at least one big Xmas tree.
 At its foot, you will see tens of beautiful shiny wrapped boxes, the gifts, tied with golden strings.
 This smells happiness, it inspires confidence and spreads a feeling of well-being, wealth and comfort.

 But you know one thing for sure: the boxes are empty.
 And that's the point, what counts is the illusion.